Rare Transients in Nearby Galaxies Explain Ultra-high-energy Cosmic Rays

-{\bf Rigidity cutoff can arise from transient timing.}--- In addition to shaping composition, magnetic time delays can also impose an effective rigidity cutoff.
-The spread of arrival times shrinks with increasing rigidity, so for sufficiently high energies the UHECRs from a transient event may arrive and fade before the present epoch.
-In that case the observer misses the high-energy tail, producing a sharp cutoff in rigidity unrelated to the source’s intrinsic acceleration limit.
+The first consequence of this transfer function is an effective rigidity cutoff.
+Because the spread of magnetic delays scales as $\Delta t\propto (Z/E)^2$, protons arrive in short, sharp bursts \cite{Waxman:1996zn}, while heavier nuclei are dispersed over longer durations.
+Therefore, for sufficiently high energies, UHECRs from a transient event may arrive and fade before the present epoch.
+In this case the observer misses the high-energy tail, producing a sharp cutoff in rigidity unrelated to the source’s intrinsic acceleration limit.